Celebrating Christmas without going broke

 Allow yourself to scale back on Christmas decor.
-Don’t feel bad if your house isn’t as decked out as your neighbour’s.
+Don’t feel bad if your house isn’t as decked out as your neighbor’s.

 Another important thing to remember about holiday decorations is that you should only keep what you truly love and what you physically have room to store.
-Personally, I limit myself to 3 large totes for Christmas items (not including our wreath, which has a bin of it’s own), which includes lights, tree ornaments, garlands, tree skirt, mini trees and other decorations.
+Personally, I limit myself to 3 large totes for Christmas items (not including our wreath, which has a bin of its own), which includes lights, tree ornaments, garlands, tree skirts, mini trees, and other decorations.

 Limiting myself to these 3 bins ensures that I don’t buy more decorations that I can physically fit into the space I have available.